 - Percentage of returning visitors over a set time

 - Bounce rate, meaning visitors who exited without visiting any other pages.

-These metrics can help you determine if your visitors were engaging with your website.
-For example, a high bounce rate may indicate that your messaging is not resonating with the visitor.
+These metrics can help you determine whether visitors are engaging with your website.
+For example, a high bounce rate may indicate that your messaging is not resonating with visitors.

 Read More: Differences between B2B and B2C Web Design

 As a digital marketing and web development agency, DBS Interactive synthesizes all of this information to form a digital marketing strategy and develop a website for your company, one that leverages search engine optimization (SEO) to make the site more easily discoverable, while also offering valuable and useful content to your targeted personas that seek solutions.
 Contact us to learn how we can build yours!